MarieR26/Add-Animal/README.md

 # Add-Animal

-The following project is a simple demonstration of writing simple logic in React using event handlers, state and list:
+The following project is a demonstration of writing basic logic in React using event handlers, state and list, additionaly used bulma framework for styling:

 You can see the demo on url:
 http://MarieR26.github.io/Add-Animal